metabase/metabase/docs/questions/query-builder/expressions-list.md

 ### [datetimeDiff](./expressions/datetimediff.md)

-Gets the difference between two datetimes (datetime2 minus datetime 1) using the specified unit of time.
+Returns the difference between two datetimes in some unit of time: day, week, month, etc (for example, `datetimeDiff(d1, d2, "day") ` will return the number of days between `d1` and `d2`).

 Syntax: `datetimeDiff(datetime1, datetime2, unit)`.